 Fort Portal Discovery Experience

 Located in Kabarole district, Fort portal is a beauty to behold.
-Being home to one of Uganda‘s largest national parks, Queen Elizabeth park offers exhilarating glimpses of the wild in their natural habitat.
-Let’s see how we’ll spend the day.
+Being in closeness to a couple of Uganda‘s national parks; Queen Elizabeth National Park, Kibaale National Park, Semliki National Park and Rwenzori National Park offer exhilarating glimpses of the wild and nature moments.

 Gallery